scthakuri/chp-ads-block-detector/readme.txt

 *   ☞  (Make your instructions match the desired user flow for activating and installing your plugin.
 Include any steps that might be needed for explanatory purposes)

 == Frequently Asked Questions ==

+=  WHAT IS CONTENT WRAPPER SETTINGS? =

+Content Wrapper settings is new released settings on PRO release.
+This settings will detect the content on the page and blur the content and show the adblock message over the content.
+You don't need additional setup for this.
+Just enable this settings.
+For more details, [check here](https://codehelppro.com/doc/chp-ads-block-detector-pro/content-wrapper/).

 = IS IT WORKING FOR OPERA BUILT-IN ADS BLOCKER EXTENSION? =